The origin of the cosmological constant: Spherical collapse

 \section{Spherical collapse}

 We shall present two very simplified analysis.
-The first one corresponds to what astrophysicists call dust (that is pressureless matter) cf. for example \cite{Weinberg:1972kfs}.
-The second analysis follows closely the classic approach pioneered by Schwarzschild \cite{Schwarzschild} and later by Oppenheimer and Volkoff \cite{Oppenheimer} for an incompressible fluid (which means constant density).
+The first analysis follows closely the classic approach pioneered by Schwarzschild \cite{Schwarzschild} and later by Oppenheimer and Volkoff \cite{Oppenheimer} for an incompressible fluid (which means constant density).
+The second one corresponds to what astrophysicists call dust (that is pressureless matter) cf. for example \cite{Weinberg:1972kfs}.

 The main idea is the following.
-It is assumed the existence of a radial coordinate, $r$, such that at a given value $r=a$ a matching can be performed between the {\em interior} solution sourced by the energy momentum tensor of the perfect fluid, and an {\em exterior} solution, which according to Birkoff's theorem \cite{Birkhoff} must be Schwarzschild's.\footnote{ In fact a careful statement of Birkhoff's theorem \cite{Birkhoff} allows for Schwarzschild-de Sitter (SdS) or Schwarzschild-anti de Sitter (SadS) as exterior solutions.} The first thing to note is that the interior solution is {\em not} Ricci flat (in fact the trace of the GR EM implies that the curvature scalar is given by $R=-\kappa^2 T$, where $T$ is the trace of the energy-momentum tensor.
+It is assumed the existence of a radial coordinate, $r$, such that at a given value $r=a$ a matching can be performed between the {\em interior} solution sourced by the energy momentum tensor of the perfect fluid, and an {\em exterior} solution, which according to Birkoff's theorem \cite{Birkhoff} must be Schwarzschild's.\footnote{ In fact a careful statement of Birkhoff's theorem \cite{Birkhoff} allows for Schwarzschild-de Sitter (SdS) or Schwarzschild-anti de Sitter (SadS) as exterior solutions.} The first thing to note is that the interior solution is {\em not} Ricci flat (in fact the trace of the GR equations of motion implies that the curvature scalar is given by $R=-\kappa^2 T$, where $T$ is the trace of the energy-momentum tensor.
 For the equation of state this is just \be R=-\kappa^2 \left(\r-3p\right). \ee This is at variance with the exterior solution, which is indeed Ricci flat according to Birkhoff's theorem.
 Then in the matching there is necessarily a discontinuity in the second derivatives of the metric.

-As we shall see in the next paragraph, this is not so in UG, where the interior metric is allowed to be Schwarzschild-(anti)-de Sitter, so that \be R=-\kappa^2\r(p)-4 \Lambda\ee where $\Lambda$ is the cosmological constant.
-What happens is that the UG EM are traceless, which loosens somewhat the constraint on the scalar curvature, allowing it to be modified by a constant term, precisely related to the CC.
+As we shall see in the next paragraph, this is not so in UG, where the interior metric is allowed to be Schwarzschild-(anti)-de Sitter, so that \be R=-\kappa^2\r-4 \Lambda\ee where $\Lambda$ is the cosmological constant.
+What happens is that the UG equations of motion are traceless, which loosens somewhat the constraint on the scalar curvature, allowing it to be modified by a constant term, precisely related to the CC.
 The main purpose of our work is to understand better the physical meaning of the CC from the collapsing matter viewpoint.

 Let us first analyze some general properties of the energy-momentum tensor.
 For matter which can be modelled as a perfect fluid \be T_{\m\n}=(\r+p )u_\m u_\n-p g_{\m\n} \ee Covariant conservation of the energy-momentum tensor $\nabla_\n T^{\m\n}=0$ is equivalent to \be \nabla^\l p=\left(\dot{\r}+\dot{p}\right)u^\l+\left(\r+p\right)\left(\theta u^\l+\dot{u}^\l\right) \ee In the synchronous gauge this implies \be \dot{\r}+(\r+p)\theta=0 \ee